henrydenhengst/mynixos/README.md

 # mynixos
 mynixos configuration

-minimum requirements:
+minimum requirements current config:
-* 2 Gb memory
+* 4 Gb memory
-* 30 Gb harddisk space
+* 100 Gb harddisk space

 What to do to make use of the configuration.nix file.